 - On the choice & appointment of executors and trustees;

-- After you have completed the online Wills questionnaire we will provide telephone support help with a specialist throughout the process totalling up to 30 minutes;
+- After you have completed the online Wills request information questionnaire we will provide telephone support help with a specialist throughout the process;

-- The 30 minutes of telephone support with a specialist to cover clarification of your instructions and the advices contained in the online FAQs including the appointment of executors and trustees, the distribution of your estate by specific, pecuniary, charitable and residual bequests, trusts for minor children, guardians and the inheritance tax thresholds;
+- This covers clarification of your instructions and the advices contained in the online FAQs including the appointment of executors and trustees, the distribution of your estate by specific, pecuniary, charitable and residual bequests, trusts for minor children, guardians and the inheritance tax thresholds;

-- In the event the telephone support with a specialist exceeds 30 minutes additional charges will be invoiced;
+- In the event the telephone support calls with a specialist exceeds a total of 30 minutes, additional charges will be raised;

 - Review of your completed questionnaire and a review of your existing Will (if any);